 Namibia.
 Cascades Lodge. ©Micky Hoyle.

 Bostwana.
 Chobé National Park.
-Some 40,000 elephants live here in complete freedom, theoretically safe from poachers who are hunted down by rangers not inclined to be lenient.
+Some 40,000 elephants live here in complete freedom, theoretically safe from poachers who are hunted down by rangers who are not inclined to be lenient.

 With great agility, the elephant uses its trunk to pick grass